darklang/docs/docs/contributing/client-asset-tunnelling.md

 npm package.

 - `cd backend/static`
-- `npx static-server -c '*' -p [port]`
+- `npx static-server --cors '*' --port [port]`

-You can choose any port available locally, and `-c '*'` instructs the server to include `access-control-allow-origin: *` headers for all requests.
+You can choose any port available locally, and `--cors '*'` instructs the server to include `access-control-allow-origin: *` headers for all requests.

 ## Create the tunnel to expose this web server to the internet